peterlazzarino/react-controlled-ab/README.md

  - Listens for events dispatched by evergage experiences (must be added manually, format below)
  - Can mount muliple experiences per evergage campaign, experience will be decided by evergage and will be mounted after an event is fired in your evergage experience.
  - Will fall back to control group with option for manual override.
-Will wait for experience to be triggered by evergage before revering to control group if the campaign is not active.
+Will wait for experience to be triggered by evergage before reverting to control group if the campaign is not active.
  - Will not mount a component until evergage gives an experience or the (customizeable) timeout expires after the window dom content loaded event to uphold anti-flicker-ness.
  - Server Side Rendering friendly (will not mount on server side due to nature of campaigns)